Giskard-AI/giskard-hub/script-docs/hub/sdk/projects.rst

     hub = HubClient()

-You can now use the ``hub`` client to create, update, and delete projects and models.
+You can now use the ``hub`` client to create, update, and delete projects and agents.

 Projects
 --------